 When camping it can be hard to adapt to not having a kitchen.
 Our top tip is to pack large water containers that you can fill up at your nearest drinking water tap.
 This will prevent trips back and forth filling up small bottles.

-When cooking your meal at the campsite, create realistic expectations and arrive with a few easy meal ideas in mind.
+When cooking your meal at your Cornwall campsite, create realistic expectations and arrive with a few easy meal ideas in mind.
 Make sure to pack a camping stove and gas, and don’t forget tongs and cooking utensils.
 To store your chilled food and drinks, pack a cooler and ice packs.

 Just because you’re camping doesn’t mean you have to miss out on a good cup of tea or coffee.
 Remember to pack a kettle that you can use on the stove, Agnieszka from Worldering Around, a travel and outdoor adventure blog, says: “I also always try to take a small pot with me, so I can boil some water.
 Nothing beats a cup of coffee in the picturesque camping spot in the morning.”

 Don’t forget about the washing up!
 Pack a bottle of washing up liquid and sponges so you’re ready to head to the communal dish-washing areas.
 It may sound boring, but this is a surprisingly great place to chat with fellow campers and meet new people.

 As camping is an opportunity to experience a more relaxed style of living make sure to avoid over-packing, Mallory continues: “My top tip for first-time campers would be to go as light or as minimalist as possible.
 That is way easier said than done, and chances are, even if you think you only packed the essentials, there will probably things you don’t use or food you don’t even eat.
 With that in mind, my next tip for you is to make note of what those things are so you know what not to bring next time!”